Andrea/andrea.github.io/_posts/2023-10-11-Twenty-plus-questions-answered-about-bytesize-architecture-sessions.markdown

 [Questions about the goal of a session]({% post_url 2023-10-18-bas-goal-session %})
 * [How many sessions/weeks does it usually take to complete?]({% post_url 2023-10-18-bas-goal-session %})
 * [How to narrow the goal of the session to a specific case?
 How to reach a goal when the issue is is too big?]({% post_url 2023-10-18-bas-goal-session %})
+* Let's imagine that part of a team has implemented a few new services How do we share the knowledge with the rest of the team using Bytesize Architecture Sessions?

+Questions about where does Bytesize Architecture Sessions doesn't work as intended
+* Have you experienced this approach fail or not work as intended for the specific task at hand?

+Questions about team's attitude to collaboration
+* How to avoid people talking on top of each other?
+* Are there any recommendations for when a team is very apathetic and low energy?
+How to infuse this energy and willingness to change?
+* One of the hardest things to do is to interrupt a developer passionatelly explaining their piece.
+Normally everyone gets too excited during discussions.
+Any tips on this?
+* When people in the session have different levels of expertise, how can we make this session work?
+Less experienced people might fear participation or might get stuck with their design.

+Questions about the "Consensus" part of the Sessions
 * The idea that consensus is not only about agreement, but also about disagreement is very interesting.
 Was this a learning from the first sessions or does it come from somewhere else?

+Questions about the specifics of Bytesize Architecture Sessions as a tool
 * What makes Bytesize Architecture Sessions different?
+* How is this collaboration tool different from Event Storming?

+Questions about companies using  Bytesize Architecture Sessions
 * Are there any companies using Bytesize Architecture Sessions?

-* How to avoid people talking on top of each other?
-* Have you experienced this approach fail or not work as intended for the specific task at hand?
-* Are there any recommendations for when a team is very apathetic and low energy?
-How to infuse this energy and willingness to change?
-* How is this collaboration tool different from Event Storming?
+Questions about Bytesize Architecture Sessions and do people forget between sessions
 * Do people forget what was done in the previous session?

+Questions about Bytesize Architecture Sessions and decision making
 * Isn't this technique favouring an organic architecture growth by making collaborative decisions around out of expertise areas?
-* Let's imagine that part of a team has implemented a few new service How do we share the knowledge with the rest of the team using Bytesize Architecture Sessions?
-* Why not ask people to come to the meeting with a proposal instead of letting everyone start thinking about the problem when they get into the meeting?
-* But we still need to write ADRs, don't we?
-* One of the hardest things to do is to interrupt a developer passionatelly explaining their piece.
-Normally everyone gets too excited during discussions.
-Any tips on this?
 * In terms of technical details of the architecture that require in-depth technical discussions How can developers and architects benefit from Bytesize Architecture Sessions to improve alignment of their ideas, have you experienced this?
 * Responsibility for architectural decisions should be fully taken by the architect.
 This format could imply shared responsibility with the team.
 How do you avoid that

+Questions about Bytesize Architecture Sessions and alternative formats
+* Why not ask people to come to the meeting with a proposal instead of letting everyone start thinking about the problem when they get into the meeting?

+Questions about Bytesize Architecture Sessions and other tools
+* But we still need to write ADRs, don't we?

+Questions about facilitating Bytesize Architecture Sessions
 * Who facilitates the Bytesize Architecture Sessions?
 How do you guide people to reach Consensus

+Questions about the cost of Bytesize Architecture Sessions
 * Do you use this format in practice? it looks like it would costs too much time (& money) to include the whole team
-* When people in the session have different levels of expertise, how can we make this session work?
-Less experienced people might fear participation or might get stuck with their design.

 The first two questions could be bundled into one